fiskaltrust/release-notes/portal/portal-sprint-93.md

 ![exclusive-validator](images/sprint-93/exclusive-validator.png)

 ## Next steps
-In the next weeks we will focus on improving the stability and usabiltiy of the portal.
+In the next weeks we will focus on improving the rollout experience.

 ## Feedback
 We would love to hear what you think about these improvements and fixes.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).